 Stephen Duffy, 1971, is a graduate of the Royal Scottish Academy of Music and Drama and the University of Glasgow.
 An acclaimed jazz vocalist, pianist, arranger and voice coach, he presented BBC Radio’s “Jazz House” program for 11 years, winning a Sony Radio Academy Award Nomination and 3 Scottish Jazz Awards .
 He has held senior communications roles with the BBC Scottish Symphony Orchestra, the RCS and the Royal Scottish National Orchestra.

 Heather Macintosh graduated with a BA in Applied Music from Strathclyde University in 2011.
 She was born in Glasgow in 1989 the first of three sisters and started playing piano at the age of 9, moving on to saxophone at 13.
 Whilst studying at University, Heather began to volunteer with Glasgow International Jazz Festival – an association, which continues today.
 She has also worked as a freelance-booking agent for several of Scotland’s leading Jazz musicians and is the Manager of busy function band ‘Funk Nation’.

-Heather currently holds the baritone sax chair with the Tommy Smith Youth Jazz Orchestra and formerly with the National Youth Jazz Orchestra of Scotland.
-She works as a freelance musician, teaching woodwind & piano privately, as well as holding the post of woodwind instructor at Belmont House School and Youth Music Initiative practitioner with North Ayrshire Council.
-Heather is also a current Board Member of the Scottish Jazz Federation.
+Heather formerly held the baritone sax chair with the Tommy Smith Youth Jazz Orchestra and the National Youth Jazz Orchestra of Scotland.
+She works as a freelance musician, teaching woodwind & piano privately, and is currently studying for her teaching qualification.
+Heather is also a current Board Member of Jazz from Scotland.